 Years ago I was leaving Sydney by train, there was so much tagging and graffiti on walls and wagons with so many angles, layers and colours it turned into one long amazing art work to me.
 From that experience I was primed to appreciate art on the street, the kind that brightens up backs of buildings and dull concrete walls.

-Unlike taggers whose work is not welcome, street artists like Owen Dippie (OD) are being commissioned for projects like ‘Larger Than Life’ – a series of murals on Tauranga’s … Read the rest
+Street artists like Owen Dippie (OD) are being commissioned for projects like ‘Larger Than Life’ – a series of murals on Tauranga’s walls.
+Supporters of the project hope it will attract tourists, it’s … Read the rest